Model number: UN65NU6900

 On the back of the set is a strip of grooves running the length of the TV.
 Upon closer inspection, these grooves aren't merely decorative, they also serve as cable management, letting you run the cables for power, HDMI and coaxial connections while keeping them tucked out of sight.

-Samsung NU6900 port selection
+Samsung NU6900 review: Port selection

 On the back of the TV is a panel of connections along the right-hand side of the chassis.
 The side-facing orientation of the ports makes it easy to add and remove devices, especially compared with other TVs that use a downward-facing panel.